Article updated on 8 February 2022 by Ben Pilkington

 Without action being taken to both remove existing plastic in the sea and interrupt its inflow from rivers, this pollution will continue to have a devastating effect on wildlife, ecosystems, and, eventually, human health.

 The Solution to the Great Pacific Garbage Patch: The Ocean Cleanup Project

-The company says that with enough fleets of systems deployed in every ocean gyre and with the inflow from rivers reduced, it should be able to clean up 90% of all plastic ocean waste by 2040.
+The nonprofit says that with enough fleets of systems deployed in every ocean gyre and with the inflow from rivers reduced, it should be able to clean up 90% of all plastic ocean waste by 2040.

 The first phase of the project, cleaning the oceans, was thought up by Slat following a holiday in Greece where he saw more plastic than fish while diving.
 After learning more about the problem, he started working on a passive clean-up solution at university and eventually founded The Ocean Cleanup.

-InterceptorTM: The River Cleaning Solution
+Interceptor: The River Cleaning Solution

 Research conducted by the Ocean Cleanup established that 1,000 rivers are responsible for around 80% of river-borne plastic waste in the ocean.
 The organization plans to have tackled all of them by 2025.